 October 28 1641, Ataman Osip Petrov sent an embassy to Moscow with Ataman Naum Vasilyev and 24 the best Cossacks with detailed battle painting for the defense of Azov.
 The Cossacks asked the king to take Azov under his protection and send the governor to take the fortress, because they, the Cossacks, have nothing more to protect.
 The Cossacks were received in Moscow with honor, awarded them with a great salary, honored and treated.
 But the decision on the fate of Azov was not easy.
 The commission sent to Azov informed the tsar: “The city of Azov was defeated and ravaged to the ground and soon the city could not be done in any way, and after the arrival of the military people, there was nothing to sit on.”
 But the Cossacks urged the king and the boyars to take the Azov for themselves, quickly send troops there and claimed: "... if Azov is behind us, then the foul Tatars will never come to fight and rob Moscow possessions."
 The king commanded to gather the Great Cathedral and he gathered in Moscow on January 3 1642.
 With the exception of Novgorod, Smolensk, Ryazan and other suburbs, the opinion of the cathedral was evasive and it came down to entrusting the Cossacks to the holding of Azov, and the decision of the question was left to the discretion of the king.
 The situation meanwhile complicated.
 Sultan severely punished Pasha, who unsuccessfully besieged Azov, and a new army was prepared for the resumption of the siege under the command of the Grand Vizier.
 Given that the devastated Azov was impossible to hold and, not wanting a new big war in the south, the king ordered the Cossacks to leave it.
 In pursuance of this order, the Cossacks took reserves, artillery from Azov, undermined and blew up the walls and towers that had survived.
 The Turkish army instead of the fortress found a perfect wasteland on the site of Azov.
 But Turkey was also not ready for a big war in Black Sea.
 The Grand Vizier, leaving in place a large garrison and workers, the army disbanded and returned to Istanbul.
 Workers began to restore Azov, and the garrison began military operations against villages and towns.
 After leaving Azov, the center of the Don Cossacks was moved to Cherkassk in 1644 year.

 The heroic struggle with Turkey for the possession of Azov bled Don.
 The army gained a lot of fame, but lost half its composition.
 There was a threat of conquest of the Don by Turkey.
 The Don Republic played the role of a buffer between Moscow and Istanbul and, despite the restless nature of the Cossack freemen, it was necessary for the nascent empire.
 Moscow took measures: the foot forces of the mobilized serfs and enslaving people were sent to help the Cossacks.
 These troops and their governors were supposed to be “... at one with the Cossacks under the ataman principle, and the sovereign voivods on the Don cannot be, because the Cossacks are unauthorized people”.
 In fact, it was a covert government submission to the Cossacks on the Don.
 But the coming skirmishes and battles showed insufficient resistance of these troops.
 So, in the battle at Kagalnik, when they departed, they not only fled, but, having captured the planes, sailed to them in the upper reaches of the Don, the planes there chopped up and fled to their native places.
 Nevertheless, the sending of such newly recruited "troops" continued.
 Only in 1645 year, Prince Semyon Pozharsky with an army was sent from Astrakhan to Don, a nobleman Kondyrov with 3000 a man and a nobleman Krasnikov with a thousand recruited Cossacks from Voronezh.
 Of course, not all of them fled in battle and many really became Cossacks.
 In addition, those who fought honestly and stubbornly with the tsar's decree were granted, the same free people who ran up the Don and the strugues chopped up, found, bits of a whip and returned to Don with barge haulers.
 So the threat of the conquest of the Don by the Turks prompted the Cossack leadership for the first time to agree to the entry of Moscow troops, under the guise of the Cossacks, into the borders of the Don.
 The Don army was still a military camp, because farming on the Don was not.
 Cossacks were forbidden to own land out of justice fears that the ownership of land would create inequality in the Cossack environment other than military inequality.
 In addition, agriculture distracted the Cossacks from military affairs.
 Lack of funds and food also encouraged the Cossacks all the time to seek help from Moscow, for the arriving salary was always inadequate.
 And the Sultan all the time demanded that Moscow, following the example of Poland, expel the Cossacks from the Don.
 Moscow led evasive diplomacy on the Cossack issue, because the Don was becoming more and more a base for a future offensive war against Turkey and the Crimea.
 But the question of farming on the Don was raised by life itself and the old order began to break down.
 This caused a strict order on the part of the Cossack authorities, which confirmed the prohibition of agriculture under the penalty of the death penalty.
 The emerging need for a change in life faced the prevailing customs of the Cossacks.
 But the fate of the Don became more and more dependent on the will of the royal power, and the Cossacks had to reckon more and more with the status quo and follow the path of voluntary submission to Moscow.
 Under the new Tsar Alexei Mikhailovich, the number of Moscow troops sent to the aid of Don was constantly increasing, Moscow surreptitiously saturated the buffer pseudo-state with military force.
 Massive layout in the Don Cossacks of people from the Russian provinces after the Azov seat finally turned the demographic situation in the Cossacks in favor of the Russians.
 Although the Russian factor among the wanderers, Cherkas and Kaisaks was always present, and the Cossacks' Russification began a long time ago, but it did not happen quickly and certainly not at once.
-In this lengthy process of demographic peering of the Cossacks, several key stages can be distinguished:

 The 1 stage is associated with the formation of Prince Svyatoslav, the subsequent existence and defeat of the Tmutarakan principality by the Polovtsy.
 During this period, on the Don and in the Azov region, annals note the strengthening of the Russian diaspora.